mwalsh514/APS-Failure-Classification-Model/README.md

 - ### Data
     - Necessary training and testing data have been committed to the repository.
     - Data will be cleaned and stored locally.
-        - `Important Note:` Some data cleaning processes are computationally intense and may require extended amounts of time.
+        - `Important Note:` Some data-cleaning, model-training, and result-interpretation processes are computationally intense and may require extended amounts of time.

 ## **File Structure**